 - Tailor programming to match the physical needs and limitations of older adults: short presentations, question and answer sessions, less reliance on the use of technology.

 Programming that takes into account the special characteristics and needs of transient (seasonal) residents has had some limited impact despite a general ambivalence in this subpopulation.

 - Arrington-Sanders R, Leonard L, Brooks D, et al. Older partner selection in young African-American men who have sex with men.
 J Adolesc Health.
 2013 Jun;52(6):682-8.

 This article describes a mixed study involving YAAMSM and sexual behavior with older men.
 Interviews with a group of YAAMSM suggest that they may seek older partners to fulfill desires for a stable, emotionally mature relationship, and for exposure to a larger community.
 It alludes to the importance of prevention strategies aimed at targeting adolescent MSM age-discordant relationships.

 - AVERT website.
 Available at http://www.avert.org/.

 AVERT is an international HIV and AIDS charity, based in the UK, working to avert HIV and AIDS worldwide, through education, treatment and care.
-This is a Global resource for HIV/AIDS education and information on prevention, transmission and testing, treatment and care, living with HIV, global epidemic, and HIV/AIDS science.
-In a particular session of living with HIV "Growing Older and Aging with HIV", HIV, aging and other health conditions seen in older adult and potential drug interactions of antiretroviral drugs with commonly used drugs for comorbidities in older adults living with HIV.
+This is a Global resource for HIV/AIDS education and information on prevention, transmission and testing, treatment and care, with HIV, global epidemic, and HIV/AIDS science.
+In a particular session of with HIV "Growing Older and Aging with HIV", HIV, aging and other health conditions seen in older adult and potential drug interactions of antiretroviral drugs with commonly used drugs for comorbidities in older adults with HIV.

 - Brooks JT, Buchacz K, Gebo KA, et al. HIV infection and older Americans: the public health perspective.
 Am J Public Health.
 2012 Aug;102(8):1516-26.